Checklist to Elevate Each IEP

 6 best practices to help create compliant, individualized and relevant IEPs

-With 6.7 million students enrolled in special education programs in the U.S., 49 states feeling the effects of a special education teacher shortage, and up to 50% of special educator time spent on paperwork — how can schools ensure Individualized Education Programs (IEPs) are high-quality, compliant and actionable for educators working with students with disabilities?
+With over 7 million students enrolled in special education programs in the U.S., 47 states feeling the effects of a special education teacher shortage, and up to 50% of special educator time spent on paperwork — how can schools ensure Individualized Education Programs (IEPs) are high-quality, compliant and actionable for educators working with students with disabilities?

 The answer: by providing easy-to-digest professional development for special education teachers and providers.